dpalik500/Amnezia-Web-Panel/README.md

 *   **🔗 Public Sharing**:
     *   Generate password-protected links for users to download their configurations without panel access.

+## 💡 Need Additional Functionality?

+If you require any custom features not currently available in the panel, **let us know – we'll implement them quickly!**

+**Or better yet, contribute by adding:**

+* **Database Support**: PostgreSQL, MySQL/MariaDB, SQLite, Oracle, and MS SQL Server
+* **In-Panel File Editor**: Edit configuration files inside containers directly from the web interface
+* **Backup & Restore**: Comprehensive backup solutions for nodes and protocols
+* **Protocol Migration**: Seamlessly move protocols between nodes
+* **Xray Self-Steal Mode**: Advanced Xray configuration with self-steal functionality
+* **And much more!**

+Your contributions and feature requests help make this project better for everyone! 🚀

 ## 🏗 Prerequisites

 *   **Python 3.10+**